 - 1 cup pesto

-- Optional; 1 or two cooked chicken breasts, diced (use your Oven Poached Chicken) or a grocery rotisserie chicken
+- 1 or two cooked chicken breasts diced (use your Oven Poached Chicken) or a grocery rotisserie chicken

-- Optional: any cooked veggies you want to throw in, extra cheese for topping
+- Any cooked veggies you want to throw in extra cheese for topping

 - Prepare pasta according to package directions.

 - While pasta cooks, blend the pesto ingredients.

 - Put the diced chicken into the colander and drain the pasta over it to warm the chicken.